jamesleonis/dotfiles/README.md

 [zach]: http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/

-###Installation
+### Installation

 There's a lot of other people's code here, and I want to keep it updated regularly and automatically.
-Thus I make extensive use of `git submodules` so I'm always on the cutting edge.
-This is especially true with my VIM plugins.

 To install, copy the following: